 We live in an elitist, judgmental society where almost everyone grows up thinking that there’s something wrong with them.
 Usually the reason why we think we’re not good enough falls along the lines of gender, sexual orientation, race, class, etc.

-Women think they need to be size 2 with big breasts to be attractive.
-Men think they need to make the big bucks or they’re not a man.
-LGBTQ hide in the closet for fear of their family rejecting them.
-Black men learn early that they shouldn’t run even if they’re in a hurry or else people will get scared.
-Poor women feel guilty about leaving their children at home alone to work multiple low-wage jobs.
+Women are taught that they need to be size 2 with big breasts to be attractive.
+Men are told they need to make the big bucks or they’re not a man.
+LGBTQ people often hide in the closet for fear of their family rejecting them.
+Black men are taught early that they shouldn’t run even if they’re in a hurry or else people will get scared.
+Poor women are made to feel guilty about leaving their children at home alone to work multiple low-wage jobs.

 In addition to that, certain groups of people are disproportionately targeted for acts of violence and abuse.
 1 in 3 girls and 1 in 7 boys will be sexually molested as a child.
 1 in 4 women experience domestic violence.
 Intimate partner homicides accounted for 30% of the murders of women and 5% percent of the murders of men.
 Almost half of all hate crimes are due to race and those are primarily against blacks.
 1 in 3 gays and lesbian youth attempt suicide.
 55% of transgender youth report being physically attacked.